plasmo-dev/Plasmo.jl/docs/src/documentation/remote_modeling.md

 end
 ```

 This will add to the OptiGraph remotely so that there are not large amounts of remote calls.
 The user can still access the objects on this graph via `all_variables`, `all_nodes`, or by indexing for names.
 As with an `OptiGraph`, you can access objects by their symbols.
 For instance, calling `rgraph[:n]` returns a set of `RemoteNodeRef`s that correspond to the `n[1:10]` defined in the `build_subgraph_remotely` function.
-Similary, we can call `rgraph[:n][1][:x][1]` to get a `RemoteVariableRef` that corresponds to a variable stored on the graph on the remote worker.
+Similarly, we can call `rgraph[:n][1][:x][1]` to get a `RemoteVariableRef` that corresponds to a variable stored on the graph on the remote worker.